ebisLab/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/Blog3.md

 ## Prompt 2 - Tasks assigned to me.

-How does this task tie to the overall product vision?

 This portion will allow the user to input the necessary fields so that they can capture it in the database.
 The goal is to be able to access the data once we have a search filter feature implemented.